yuvaldori/gigaspaces-wiki-jekyll/xap102/polling-container.markdown

 SimpleListener listener = new SimpleListener();

-//creating a polling container which will automatically start receiving event from the space SimplePollingEventListenerContainer pollingContainer configurer = new SimplePollingContainerConfigurer(gigaSpace)
+//creating a polling container which will automatically start receiving event from the space SimplePollingEventListenerContainer pollingContainerconfigurer = new SimplePollingContainerConfigurer(gigaSpace)
                 .template(listener.getTemplate()).eventListenerAnnotation(listener)
                 .transactionManager(ptm)
                 .receiveTimeout(1000)
                 .pollingContainer();

+pollingContainerconfigurer.start();

 {% endhighlight %}

 {% endtabcontent %}